PRESIDENT

 expert witness testimony during

-hearing in Texas regarding bills on hazardous waste management and
+legislative hearing in Texas regarding bills on hazardous waste

 - Developed